Total number of people who have died from AIDS-related causes per 100 000 population

 Recent efforts to scale up access to life-saving antiretroviral therapy, including the 2016 WHO guidelines that recommend treatment for all, should significantly reduce the number of people dying from AIDS-related causes, if these services are accessible and delivered effectively.
 The impact of the HIV response should be assessed by monitoring changes in AIDS-related mortality over time.
 This indicator, modified as the total number of people who have died from AIDS-related causes in the reporting period divided by the population (per 100 000), is also included in the WHO consolidated strategic information guidelines for HIV in the health sector.

-Number of people dying from AIDS-related causes in 2015
+Number of people dying from AIDS-related causes during the calendar year

 Total population regardless of HIV status